Extends Keyword in Java: A Deep Dive into Inheritance

 The extends keyword in Java is used to establish a class inheritance relationship.
-Extends Java allows a class (known as the subclass or derived class) to inherit the properties and behaviors (fields and methods) of another class (known as the superclass or base class).
+Extends keyword in Java allows a class (known as the subclass or derived class) to inherit the properties and behaviors (fields and methods) of another class (known as the superclass or base class).

 The syntax for using the extends keyword is as follows: